flancia-coop/doc.anagora.org/social-coop-tech-group.md

         - maybe there is some utility to it? anybody wants to make an argument in that direction?
             - none known
         - [[ian]] systemd services and timers which were in ansible were all broken when found last week during updates; now are fixed
+            - two issues hit us
+                - backup: bad dependency -- timer services was wanted by pgbackup target, but there was no such target
+                - the ones in the sauce repo: you need to make sure that a timer is 1. enabled and 2. started -- one of those was missing
     - revisiting last week's upgrade
         - what should we do differently last time?
         - have we updated documentation sufficiently? where? :)